Jenemal/Udacity_Starbucks_Capstone/README.md

 ## Motivation

-Combining three datasets provided by Starbucks, I have created a ML model to identify whether or not an offer provided by Starbucks will be successful or not.
-This will hopefully provide them with insight as to how better target offers.
+Combining three datasets provided by Starbucks, I have created a ML model to identify whether or <br> not an offer provided by Starbucks will be successful or not.
+This will hopefully provide them with <br>
+insight as to how better target offers.

 ## Analysis
-This project includes datafiles provided by Starbucks on users, offers, and transcripts recording user/offer interactions.
+This project includes datafiles provided by Starbucks on users, offers, and transcripts recording <br> user/offer interactions.
 Jupyter Notebook is used to preprocess the data for a heuristic analysis.
+The <br>
-The pre-processed data was also used to create a logistic regression ML model to help predict whether or not an offer would be successful or not.
+pre-processed data was also used to create a logistic regression ML model to help predict whether or <br>
+not an offer would be successful or not.

 ## Files
 #### portfolio.json contains the information on the offers